Agathe48/robot_mission_3/README.md

 According to these results, we can conclude that, on one hand, the higher the number of agents per zone, the fewer steps needed to clean the map.
 On the other hand, the higher the number of agents per zone, the higher the number of simulations that could not be terminated because of a conflict between two agents at the end of their zone cleaning.
 Therefore, we want to add communication between the agents to optimize the cleaning of the map and avoid non-terminated simulations.

-You can see in appendix in `results/graphics_without_communication` the graphs obtained at the end of each of the simulations previously studied and indicating the number of waste remaining per zone at the end of the simulation.
+You can see in appendix in `results/graphics_without_communication` the graphs obtained at the end of each of the simulations previously studied and indicating the number of wastes remaining per zone at the end of the simulation.

 ### With communication and improved movement